nodejs/node/doc/contributing/distribution.md

 ## Package managers

-The Node.js distribution will include `npm`, and will not include any other package managers.
+The Node.js distribution includes `npm`, and does not include any other package managers.